 Make sure that the Erasmus days will be your unforgettable days.
 You can develop your most beautiful friendships here.
 Make friends with foreign students.
 Learn as much as you can!
 When you look back, you will be happy.
 This is a very valuable experience for you.
 Get to know the value!

 Afyon Kocatepe University, Turkey

 Hello, I’m Gamze.
 I spent 8 months in Kalisz.
 I met a lot of students from some parts of the world.
 They helped me to open my mind by sharing different ideas.
 Thanks to them, I learned how to take different perspectives on life.
-I found the love of my life on Erasmus and it made me a lucky peron.
+I found the love of my life on the Erasmus and it made me a lucky person.
 Now I feel that Kalisz was my second home.
-I will never foget this experience.
+I will never forget this experience.

 Afyon Kocapete University

 Hi, I’m Sedat.
-I spend a good time in Kalisz.
+I’ve spent a good time in Kalisz.
 The city isn’t so big but it offers a lot of attractions, festivals and cultural events.
 Kalisz is set in the middle of Poland so I found it easy to visit other Polish and European cities.

 Nizhny Novgorod State Engineering and Economic University in Knyaginino

 Hello, my name is Aysel.
 I spend two semesters in Kalisz, Poland.
-For me, Erasmus+ Programme means not only studying but also having a great fun, making new friends from diffrent countries, tasting the dishes of the European cuisine and learning some dances.
+For me, the Erasmus+ Programme means not only studying but also having great fun, making new friends from different countries, tasting the dishes of European cuisine, and learning some dances.
 Kalisz is a really good place to study.
 Although public transport connections are not satisfactory.
-Erasmus Coordinators as well as International Relations Officers helped us to solve some problems with some study programmes or at the dormitory.
+The Erasmus Coordinators as well as International Relations Officers helped us to solve some problems with some study programmes or at the dormitory.
 Kalisz was like a second home to me.
 I will never regret it!
 I miss all of You!